WeblateOrg/weblate/docs/user/glossary.rst

 .. versionadded:: 4.5

-You can flag certain glossary terms as terminology - those  will be present in all glossary languages.
+Flagging certain glossary terms as terminology puts them in all glossary languages.
 Use this to flag important terms which should be translated consistently.

-The terms can be flagged on the source language using :guilabel:`Tools` ↓ :guilabel:`Mark as terminology`.
-In the background this toggles the ``terminology`` flag on the string.
+The terms can be flagged in the source language using :guilabel:`Tools` ↓ :guilabel:`Mark as terminology`.
+In the background this toggles the ``terminology`` flag of the string.

 .. seealso::